storybookjs/test-runner/README.md

   TEMP: ${{ runner.temp }}
 ```

+#### The test runner does not show reports in watch mode

+Because the displaying of reports and the underlying Jest process are separate, the reports can't be show in watch mode.
+However, the `.nyc_output/coverage.json` file is being generated, and you can show the reports by running `npx nyc report` in a separate terminal.

 #### Adding the test runner to other CI environments

 As the test runner is based on playwright, depending on your CI setup you might need to use specific docker images or other configuration.
 In that case, you can refer to the [Playwright CI docs](https://playwright.dev/docs/ci) for more information.